tecton-ai/demo-test/demo-test/configure_tecton.md

 # Fetch a Tecton Feature Repository

-Tecton uses a set of local files to store feature and serving endpoint definitions.
-To access this set of files, clone the following git repo:
+In Tecton, features are configured using files on your local system, similar to Terraform.

 `git clone https://github.com/tecton-ai-ext/ad-serving-tutorial`{{execute}}

-`cd ad-serving-demo`{{execute}}
+`cd ad-serving-tutorial/feature_store`{{execute}}

 # Check your setup

-Compare your local repo to the production state:
+You can compare compare your local repo to the production state:

 `tecton plan`{{execute}}